TheRealBradA/therealbrada.github.io/readme.md

-The real life adventures of an irreverent Holy mystical vagabond evangelist.
+The real life adventures of an irreverent Holy mystic vagabond evangelist.
 Stay tuned.